Study of my own life for memoir composition remains in my writing tool kit. As Socrates averred, "The unexamined life is not worth living."

 Until the Divine

-The poem, "These Fish," represents an example of the act of removing the mind from a damaging thought to an inspiring one.
+The poem, "These Fish," represents an example of the act of removing the mind from a damaging thought, such as the mistreatment of the lower-evolved earthy creatures, to an inspiring one.
 It is an inspiration that those fish receive such loving care from their caretakers.

 © 2017 Linda Sue Grimes